BarnardTechnology/PDF2IMG.NET/README.md

 Expect this to change and improve somewhat as I sort out a proper structure and introduce better Async methods.

+Note that you need to have your project set to x86 or x64 - this is a CefSharp limitation, there is a workaround documented at the CefSharp repo.

 For now, your basic syntax is:

 ```